notarikon-nz/hackmud/keys.md

 ### K3ys

+_Credit to the fine folks on the HackMUD discord for the following research_

 There are 16 of each Tier of Key

-Locks such as l0cket require you to know the values of T1 keys.
-Later locks like l0ckbox & l0ckjaw require you to have them in your upgrade slots and/or loaded
+Locks such as `l0cket` require you to know the values of T1 keys.
+Later locks like `l0ckbox` & `l0ckjaw` require you to have them in your upgrade slots and/or loaded

-To begin your collection, start with the 8 most common t1 k3ys on the market, and 8 t1 npcs.
-Each t1 npc adds one of the remaining k3ys to the market.
+To begin your collection, start with the 8 most common t1 k3ys on the market, and start hacking t1 npcs.

-Hacking any T1 also gives you access to 16 t2s. *Each T2 adds a T2 k3y to the market*
+* Each t1 npc adds one of the remaining k3ys to the market.
+Hacking any T1 also gives you access to 16 t2s.
+* Each T2 adds a T2 k3y to the market, and hacking T2s has a chance to drop 16 T3s.

-Hack any T2 to get access to 16 T3s. *Each T3 adds a T3 k3y to the market.*
+* Each T3 adds a T3 k3y to the market.

 You can either hack all the things to get all the k3ys to make higher tiers easier, or hope for luck when you loot an NPC